apache/whimsy/MACOSX.md

 Install Homebrew
 ----------------

+Homebrew is a package manager for OSX, which is used to install other tools.
 Follow the instructions from [brew.sh](http://brew.sh/).
 You might have to change shells if you are using csh.
 Bash works fine.